The average age of a first-time buyer in the UK

 Scotland also fares relatively well, with first-time buyers there expected to pay off their mortgages in 60 years and 7 months.
 This is partly due to having the shortest average mortgage term at 27 years.

-Extending a mortgage by 10 years costs the average first-time buyer an extra £110,640
+Extending your mortgage by 10 years can cost you an extra £87,180

-“Our research has found that with a 10% deposit and the current average mortgage rate of 6.03%, the total cost of an average-priced house (£264,500) varies significantly on the loan term.
+John Fraser-Tucker, the Head of Mortgages at Mojo Mortgages said: “Our research has found with the current average mortgage rate for a 2-year fix (75% LTV) at 5.44%, the total cost of an average-priced house (£285,000) varies significantly on the loan term.

-“For a 25-year loan term, the total cost would be £461,400, which includes the principal amount and interest charges.
-However, if you extend the loan term to 30 years, the same house will cost an additional £53,760, bringing the total cost to £515,160.
+“For a 25-year loan term, the total mortgage cost would be £391,200, which includes the principal amount and interest charges.
+However, if you extend the loan term to 35 years, the same house will cost an additional £87,180, bringing the total cost to £478,380.”

 Choosing a longer mortgage term may also impact your pension and later life planning